-Federal Perkins Loan
+Federal Perkins Loan Eligibility Criteria:

 Your loan cannot be disbursed to your student account until you have signed the Federal Perkins Master Promissory Note, a legal and binding contract of your promise to repay the Perkins loan.
 Interest does not accrue while you are enrolled at least half-time.
 You have a nine-month grace period, which begins when you graduate or cease to be enrolled at least half time.
 At the end of the grace period, you begin repayment to Marshall University.
 The fixed interest rate of 5% begins when you go into repayment and monthly payments are calculated for full repayment within 10 years (120 months) or $40 monthly, whichever is greater.